Pitso4859/Pitso4859/README.md

 My technical expertise spans **full-stack development**, with certifications in **Oracle Cloud Infrastructure DevOps**, **Microsoft Azure Fundamentals**, and multiple **Cisco certifications** in **networking, cybersecurity, and web technologies**.
 I’m passionate about building software that solves real-world problems and delivers exceptional user experiences.

-Currently, I'm eager to join **BBD’s Graduate Programme** to contribute to live projects, learn from industry mentors, and grow into a skilled full-stack software professional within a fast-paced, innovative environment.

 ---

 - 🌍 Based in Johannesburg, South Africa